derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-24/06/2025 16:23:42 : 3 Database Admins walked into a NoSQL bar.
+25/06/2025 16:24:01 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why do sin and tan work?
-Just cos.
+Two threads walk into a bar.
+The barkeeper looks up and yells, 'Hey, I want don't any conditions race like time last!'
 <!-- replace-with-joke ends -->